sgmurphy/wordpress-plugins/wpvivid-backuprestore/readme.txt

 - Initial release of the plugin.
 Now you see it.

 == Upgrade Notice ==
-Latest version 0.9.101:
+Latest version 0.9.102:
-= 0.9.101 =
+= 0.9.102 =
-- Fixed: Retention settings did not work for scheduled backups.
+- Added: Cloud storage tokens are now encrypted in the database.
+- Added: lotties folder (if any) will be included in backups by default.
+- Fixed: Domain could not be replaced during migration in some cases.
-- Fixed: Scanning unused images would fail in some cases.
+- Fixed: Adding Digital Ocean Space would fail in some cases.
+- Fixed: Images added via ACF plugin would be scanned as unused.
+- Fixed some bugs in the plugin.
+- Optimized the plugin code.